 'Why I stuck by my drug addict son'

-Martin Hopkins has been a drug addict for most of his adult life.
+Sue Hopkins stuck by her son Martin who has been a drug addict for most of his adult life.

-The BBC filmed him in Plymouth two years ago when he was last seen heading off to buy heroin.

-We caught up again with Martin, who has been clean for 14 months, and spoke with him and his mother about their journey together.

 -